Tupac Shakur: 1993-1994: Strictly 4 My N.I.G.G.A.Z..., film career, and The Notorious B.I.G.

-Thug Life

-In late 1993, Shakur formed the group Thug Life with Tyrus "Big Syke" Himes, Diron "Macadoshis" Rivers, his stepbrother Mopreme Shakur, and Walter "Rated R" Burns.
-Thug Life released its only album, Thug Life: Volume 1, on October 11, 1994, which is certified Gold.
-It carries the single "Pour Out a Little Liquor", produced by Johnny "J" Jackson, who would also produce much of Shakur's album All Eyez on Me.
-Usually, Thug Life performed live without Tupac.

-The track also appears on the 1994 film Above the Rim's soundtrack.
-Due to gangsta rap being under heavy criticism at the time, the album's original version was scrapped, and the album redone with mostly new tracks.
-Still, along with Stretch, Tupac would perform the first planned single, "Out on Bail", which was never released, at the 1994 Source Awards.

-The Notorious B.I.G.and Junior M.A.F.I.A.
+That same year, Shakur starred in his second film role alongside Janet Jackson in John Singleton's romance film, Poetic Justice, and played a gangster called Birdie in the 1994 film Above the Rim.
+A growing film career, he was initially selected for a few films.
+Director Allen Hughes had cast Shakur as Sharif in the 1993 film Menace II Society but replaced him once Shakur assaulted him on set due to a discrepancy with the script.
+Nonetheless, in 2013, Hughes appraises that Shakur would have outshone the other actors "because he was bigger than the movie".
+Singleton initially cast Shakur in his 1995 film Higher Learning, but was fired because the studio would not finance the film following his arrest.
+He also had Shakur in the lead role as mind in the 2001 film Baby Boy, a role played by Tyrese Gibson.
+Ultimately, after his death, the set design includes a Shakur mural in the protagonist's bedroom, and the film's score includes Shakur's song "Hail Mary".

 In 1993, while visiting Los Angeles, the Notorious B.I.G. asked a local drug dealer to introduce him to Shakur and they quickly became friends.
 The pair would socialize when Shakur went to New York or B.I.G. to Los Angeles.
 During this period, at his own live shows, Shakur would call B.I.G. onto stage to rap with him and Stretch.
-Together, they recorded the songs "Runnin' from tha Police" and "House of Pain".

 Reportedly, B.I.G. asked Shakur to manage him, whereupon Shakur advised him that Sean Combs would make him a star.
 Yet in the meantime, Shakur's lifestyle was comparatively lavish to B.I.G. who had not yet established himself.
-Shakur welcomed B.I.G. to join his side group Thug Life, but he would instead form his own side group, the Junior M.A.F.I.A., with his Brooklyn friends Lil' Cease and Lil' Kim.
-Shakur had a falling out with B.I.G. after he was shot at Quad Studios in 1994.
+Shakur had a falling out with B.I.G. after Shakur was shot at Quad Studios in 1994.